-13.0 When to be concerned 13.1 Overview
+16. When to be concerned a child is at risk of abuse 16.1 Overview

 All staff and volunteers should be aware of the main categories of abuse:

 Abuse

 A form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
 They may be abused by an adult or adults or another child or children.